Seated Basketball Throw

 What This Test Measures

-This test measures the explosive power of your upper body muscles, particularly the chest, shoulders, and triceps, while minimizing the contribution of the lower body.
+This test measures the explosive power of your chest, shoulder, and arm muscles.

 Equipment Needed